cbrun/cbrun.github.io/_posts/2016-04-14-ecore-design-checklist.md

 Ecore provides a notion of **containment** reifying the basic lifecycle of an instance.
 If an object `A` is contained in an object `B` then whenever the object `B` is removed or deleted the object 'A' is too.
 Thinking about your model as a tree helps in those cases: either your object is expected to be a the root of a resource or it has to be contained by another object.

-The goal here is to make a conscious decision about when should an instance disappear from the model.
+The goal here is to make a conscious decision about when should an instance disappear from the model and clearly identify the type of elements you expect as a root of a model file.

 > Also note that this containment relationship might be leveraged as part of the referencing of an element.